-If you rent a property in Australia, it’s almost inevitable that you’ll experience a routine inspection during your tenancy.
+If you rent a property in Australia, it’s almost inevitable that you’ll experience a routine rental inspection during your tenancy.

 What is a routine rental inspection and how often are they performed?

-If your rental property is managed through a real estate agent, you shoudl expect that your property manager will carry out a regular inspection.
+If your rental property is managed through a real estate agent, you should expect that your property manager will carry out a regular inspection.
 This inspection is done as part of your agent’s responsibilities to the property owner for two main reasons:

 - To ensure the rental property is being cared for; and